CW3E/MET-tools/README.md

 Mask_Name.kml
 ```
 where `Mask_Name` is the name of the verification region.
 This `Mask_Name` will match
-the mask's short name in plotting routines, with any underscores corresponding to
-blank spaces - these underscores are parsed in the plotting scripts when defining
+the mask's short name in plotting routines, with any underscores parsed in the plotting
-the printed name with spaces.
+scripts and transformed into emtpy characters.
 Example KML files are located in the
 ```
 ${HOME}/settings/mask-root/kml_files
 ```